ibm-cloud-docs/virtual-servers/monitoring-faq.md

 {: #what-if-i-cannot-transition-on-time}
 {: faq}

 Advanced Monitoring by Nimsoft is available for purchase until **8 May 2020**.
-After this date, {{site.data.keyword.mon_full_notm}} will support all new monitoring purchases.
+After this date, {{site.data.keyword.mon_full_notm}} supports all new monitoring purchases.
 For any resources with Advanced Monitoring by Nimsoft that were enabled before 8 May 2020, you can continue to use Advanced Monitoring by Nimsoft until support and usage is withdrawn on **8 July 2020**.
-Failure to move your resource monitoring to {{site.data.keyword.mon_full_notm}} by **8 July 2020** will result in a gap in your resource monitoring.
+Failure to move your resource monitoring to {{site.data.keyword.mon_full_notm}} by **8 July 2020** results in a gap in your resource monitoring.